-• The Central Election Commission of Bosnia and Herzegovina prepares to sanction politicians for hate speech.
+Case: Bosnia and Herzegovina

 Following the 1995 Dayton Peace Accord, which ended the violent conflict that had raged from 1992 to 1995, ethnicity has played a major role in political life in Bosnia and Herzegovina.
 In an effort to win voters along ethnic lines, ethnic political parties have been inclined to use nationalistic rhetoric which is directed against other ethnic groups or minorities.
 Ahead of the 2008 local elections, the Central Election Commission (CEC) warned all political parties and candidates not to incite religious or ethnic hatred during the campaign period.
-Penalties for hate speech included USD 7,500 fines, the removal of candidates from the party list and the withdrawal of political certification by the CEC.
+Penalties for hate speech included USD 7,500 fines, the removal of candidates from the party list and the withdrawal of political certification by the CEC (BBC Monitoring 2008).

-5.3 Ensure that those responsible for violations of the campaigning rules and the instigation or perpetration of electoral violence are sanctioned
+5.3.
+Ensure that those responsible for violations of the campaigning rules and the instigation or perpetration of electoral violence are sanctioned